alle0017/sticker/README.md

 you can also use .md files as components as if they where normal html components.

 ## USE DYNAMIC COMPONENTS
- you can also import sticker.js in your project to use dynamic components creation. you can use pre-compiled sticker api to use dynamic components in your js code or you can define a component directly in your js, by declaring a template. suggestion: use inline html exension to enable html syntax highlight in your template declaration.
+As mentioned above, sticker is also javascript friendly, so you can create your own components from js, defining them as templates string (as already mentioned, use 'inline html' extension on vs code to enable better dev experience) rather than jsx.
+You can also reuse your components created by the template engine, simply adding the 'dynamic' keyword in the component declaration.
+Some examples and prototypes:

  ```html
  <div>
   hello {{name}}